Grant program benefits Placer County’s fish and wildlife

 The grant program is supported through the Placer County Fish and Game fund, which receives half of base fine revenues from Fish and Game code citations issued in the county.
 Those funds may be used for fish and wildlife education programs, temporary care of injured or orphaned wildlife, scientific research or habitat improvement projects.

 The Placer County Fish and Game Commission consists of seven members appointed by the county board of supervisors.
 The commission serves an advisory role to the board and coordinates efforts in habitat restoration, public awareness and natural resource education.

-For additional information, contact Ed King, Placer County Agriculture Department at 530-889-7372 or firstname.lastname@example.org.
+For additional information, email Ed King, Placer County Agriculture Department or call 530-889-7372.